bradcar/bno08x_i2c_spi_MicroPython/README.md

         BNO_REPORT_STABILITY_CLASSIFIER
         BNO_REPORT_ACTIVITY_CLASSIFIER

-BNO08x documentation uses the words "ROTATION_VECTOR", and we honor that in several of the constants above.
+BNO08x documentation uses the words "ROTATION_VECTOR", and we honor that in several of the above constants.
 Most people refer to these as quaternions, which is easier to understand in code.
 In this library, we use bno.quaternion and enable it with "BNO_REPORT_ROTATION_VECTOR".
 Likewise, when bno.game_quaternion is used, please enable it with "BNO_REPORT_GAME_ROTATION_VECTOR".